 The most common idea discussed in previous reports regarding affordability is based on socio-economic assessments which take direct account of the customer's financial circumstances.
 The idea has its difficulties for personal insurances but in any event it is not applicable for businesses.

 A second idea and the one explored in this paper is the idea of comparative premium assessments.
-It relates exclusively to premium levels and therefore, if adequately developed in practice, could be applied to commercial insurances.
-It has subjective elements, however, and would need adaptation for each market segment to which it is to be applied.
+It relates exclusively to premium levels and is presented simply as a guide to understanding affordability.